-Proposer's assessment against Grid Code Objectives - original proposal Relevant Objective Identified impact (a) To permit the development, maintenance and operation of an efficient, coordinated and economical system for the transmission of electricity Positive Defining and updating ramping rates which reflect the current market participants' capabilities (b) Facilitating effective competition in the generation and supply of electricity (and without limiting the foregoing, to Positive facilitate the national electricity transmission system being Having a clear set of made available to persons authorised to supply or generate ramping rates within the electricity on terms which neither prevent nor restrict code will aid transparency competition in the supply or generation of electricity); across generation types (c) Subject to sub-paragraphs (i) and (ii), to promote the Positive security and efficiency of the electricity generation, A more complete transmission and distribution systems in the national consideration of ramping electricity transmission system operator area taken as a will address its impact on whole; security of supply (d) To efficiently discharge the obligations imposed upon the Positive licensee by this license and to comply with the Electricity Compliance with SOGL Regulation and any relevant legally binding decisions of the Article 119 as retained in European Commission and/or the Agency; and GB law (e) To promote efficiency in the implementation and Positive administration of the Grid Code arrangements By including ramping rates for interconnectors, this will fill a gap in the Grid Code and improve the Code's operability
+Proposer's assessment against Grid Code Objectives - original proposal Relevant Objective Identified impact (a) To permit the development, maintenance and operation of an efficient, coordinated and economical system for the transmission of electricity Positive Defining and updating ramping rates which reflect the current market participants' capabilities (b) Facilitating effective competition in the generation and supply of electricity (and without limiting the foregoing, to facilitate the national electricity transmission system being made available to persons authorised to supply or generate electricity on terms which neither prevent nor restrict competition in the supply or generation of electricity); Positive Having a clear set of ramping rates within the code will aid transparency across generation types (c) Subject to sub-paragraphs (i) and (ii), to promote the security and efficiency of the electricity generation, transmission and distribution systems in the national electricity transmission system operator area taken as a whole; (d) To efficiently discharge the obligations imposed upon the licensee by this license and to comply with the Electricity Regulation and any relevant legally binding decisions of the European Commission and/or the Agency; and Positive A more complete consideration of ramping will address its impact on security of supply Positive Compliance with SOGL Article 119 as retained in GB law

+(e) To promote efficiency in the implementation and Positive

+administration of the Grid Code arrangements By including ramping rates

+for interconnectors, this will

+fill a gap in the Grid Code

+and improve the Code's

+operability
-Impact of the modification on the stakeholder / consumer benefit categories

-Proposer's assessment: Stakeholder / consumer benefit categories Identified impact Improved safety and reliability of the system Positive: Interconnectors are a key part of the drive to net zero and in facilitating an efficient solution to ramping issues this will aid overall operability.
-Lower consumer bills Positive: By finding the right balance between flexibility for interconnector owners and the operational costs that are incurred by NGESO optimum value for consumers will be enabled.
+Impact of the modification on the stakeholder / consumer benefit categories Proposer's assessment: Stakeholder / consumer benefit categories Identified impact Improved safety and reliability of the system Positive: Interconnectors are a key part of the drive to net zero and in facilitating an efficient solution to ramping issues this will aid overall operability.
+Lower consumer bills Positive: By finding the right balance between flexibility for interconnector owners and the operational costs that are incurred by the ESO optimum value for consumers will be enabled.
 Benefits for society as a whole Positive: Reduced overall cost, better participation by interconnectors.
 Reduced environmental damage Positive: As above - interconnectors are a key part of the drive to net zero.
 Improved quality of service Positive: As above - interconnectors are a key part of the drive to net zero.

-Workgroup vote
+Workgroup Vote

-The workgroup met on 14 September 2023 to carry out their workgroup vote.
+The Workgroup met on 14 September 2023 to carry out their workgroup vote.
 The full Workgroup vote can be found in Annex 9.
 The table below provides a summary of the Workgroup members view on the best option to implement this change.
 The Applicable Grid Code Objectives are: